-What improvements can I expect after gastric sleeve surgery?
+What results can I expect after gastric sleeve surgery?

 Weight loss begins after surgery and becomes noticeable in the months that follow.
 Although each patient’s results will vary, patients typically undergo a 50% to 80% reduction in excess body weight within one year or so after surgery.

 Additionally, health problems such as the following may be resolved or improved:

 - Degenerative joint disease

 Are you a candidate for the gastric sleeve in Rancho Cucamonga?

 If you’ve been deemed a high-risk patient for other bariatric surgery procedures, your surgeon may recommend the gastric sleeve.
 In general, patients considered good candidates for this procedure: